January 19, 2012

 Stephen Colbert

-Host of the Comedy Channel’s Colbert Report TV show
+Former host the Comedy Channel’s Colbert Report TV show

 Spoofing Huntsman’s reference to the Beatles’ song